rchakode/realopinsight/doc/sphinx/source/overview/index.rst

 + You need to *quickly evaluate the impacts of incidents on your business processes*, so as to prioritize their recovery from incidents that have higher impacts.
-+ Additionnally, you would need *to report certain incidents to operators able to address them quickly*.
++ You should be able *to report certain incidents to operators able to address them quickly*.
-+ More generally, RealOpInsight helps you answering questions like: what is the current status of my applications/end-user services? which applications/end-user services are affected by a given incident? which services depend on a given hardware device? etc.
++ More generally, you need to quickly answering questions like: what is the current status of my applications/end-user services? which applications/end-user services are affected by a given incident? which services depend on a given hardware device? etc.